 Katherine is currently a technical consultant and mentor in nonprofit program data analytics, data privacy, and technology at Nashville Software School and Geek Cause, serves on iCarol’s Crisis Product Advisory Board, and volunteers as a board member for Nashville’s Girls In Tech.
 She often serves as a translator, story teller, and mobilizer between the technical side of the work and the experience, helping stakeholders identify opportunities for innovation and improvement leading to more agile progression of implementations and improvements.

 She earned her Baccalaureate of Science in Psychology from Cumberland University in 2010.
-Outside of using data for good and volunteering, Katherine enjoys cooking, dancing, being creative and spending time with her daughters, family, and friends
+Outside of using data for good and volunteering, Katherine enjoys cooking, dancing, being creative and spending time with her daughters, family, and friends.

 Samantha Nadler, MSSW (she/her)

-Director of Accreditation
+Senior Director of Programs & Accreditation

 Samantha has been working in crisis services and suicidology for nearly 15 years, starting as a volunteer for a Nashville crisis line in 2009.
 She has experience in carrying out front-line work in addition to leading various crisis services through her career, most recently working as Senior Manager of Clinical Quality at a national text-based crisis service.
 Her specialties include call center operations, quality improvement, change management in 24/7 services.